Fraudulent activity

 |

-The website or business intentionally provides inaccurate information about the terms of purchasing goods or providing services and then changes the terms to be less favourable for the user. |
+A site or business intentionally provides false information about the terms of purchase or service, then later changes these terms to be less favorable for the user. |

-Examples of unfair practices:
+Examples of fraudulent actions:

 |

-How to eliminate or prevent the violation
+How to fix or prevent the violation

 Make sure that: